appfolio/react-gears/README.md

     npm version (major|minor|patch)
     npm publish

-* If you're publishing a prerelease version, we don't want it to get tagged as the latest version, so run `TAG=beta npm publish --tag beta` instead.
+* If you're publishing a prerelease version, we don't want it to get tagged as the latest version, so run `npm publish:prerelease` instead.

 - Release notes are generated in the postpublish script using [Github Release Notes](https://github-tools.github.io/github-release-notes/).
 Instructions for installation and setup [here](https://github.com/github-tools/github-release-notes#setup).
 (Latest version has a breaking bug, so we should use the latest working version `0.17.1 `)